nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 print("Data Size % Change:", job_summary["dataSizePercentChange"])
 ```

-If you want to access a job that has already run, you can simply call:
+If you want to access a specific job that has already run, you can simply assign a known id to `job_id` and continue below.

-`job_id = '{put job_id here}'`

-Results are staged for 30 days in the Harmony s3 bucket.
+Results are kept for 30 days in the Harmony S3 bucket.

 +++

 ## 5. Access the subsetted data

++++

 The subsetted files can be accessed by downloading the files to a local machine, or by streaming the data.
 We will use both access methods in the examples below.

 +++

 ### Download a single file

++++

 The download method takes a url to a single subsetted file.
 There are two optional arguments; `directory` used to specify an *existing* folder for storing data (defaults to the current directory), and `overwrite` which defaults to `False` to avoid downloading the same file twice.
 If you need to download the file again, then set `overwrite=True`.